Liverpool signs Alisson in world-record deal

 The 25-year-old was reportedly a target for Real Madrid and Chelsea after his performances for last season's UEFA Champions League semi-finalists and for Brazil at the FIFA World Cup.

-However, he has signed a long-term contract at Liverpool after the Reds agreed a fee which could rise to $A115 million with Roma on Friday (AEST).
+However, he has signed a long-term contract at Liverpool after the Reds agreed a fee which could rise to $NZD120 million with Roma on Friday (AEST).

-The fee - an initial $A99 million with a further $A16 million in potential add-ons - eclipses the $A61.3 million that took Ederson from Benfica to Manchester City in 2017, which was the most any club had paid for a goalkeeper, in sterling, at the time.
+The fee - an initial $NZD108 million with a further $NZD22 million in potential add-ons - eclipses the $NZD65 million that took Ederson from Benfica to Manchester City in 2017, which was the most any club had paid for a goalkeeper, in sterling, at the time.

 Alisson is set to take over as number one from Loris Karius, who came under fire after his mistakes led to two goals in the 3-1 UEFA Champions League final defeat to Real Madrid in May.